aashutoshtaikar/C_projects/Kernel/basics/hellokernel/README.md

 ## To see the modules loaded in the kernel:
 #### To see the modules already loaded
 dmesg
-OR

 #### To see the modules being loaded in real time
 gnome-terminal & disown      //open another terminal to do insmod and rmmod

 sudo tail -f /var/log/syslog //for displaying the recent modules

-## Makefiles
+# Makefiles
 target … : prerequisites …
         recipe
         …
         …

-# Note:
+## Note:
 M=$(PWD) //pick up the makefile from the present working directory (/lib/modules/$(KVERSION)/build)

 # References